taskcluster/taskcluster-rfcs/rfcs/0116-artifact-service.md

 ```

 The `PUT` endpoint will take an origin and name.
 It will return a `200` with a
-document which contains a list of generalised requests which could be run to
+document that contains a list of generalised requests which could be run to
 complete the actual upload.
 Please see the queue's current `blob` storage type
 for an example of this pattern.
 The body of the request will contain metadata
 about the artifact in the shape: